Talking to Kids About Sexual Abuse

 "This directness will serve kids well as they grow, too.
 Silence in the face of sexual abuse often stems from embarrassment and guilt, which in turn come from parents modeling these reactions to sex and sexual topics.
 So parents should instead model directness, and not worry about being intrusive.
 If you are worried about an adolescent boy, just ask him, 'Is someone touching your penis?'
 If he is being abused, he'll tell you.
 If he isn't, he'll yell at you, but that's what adolescents do."

 Whether we are talking about schools, doctors, or churches, the sexual abuses we discuss are most often in the fairly distant past.
 It is terrible but true that because of shame and embarrassment and misplaced guilt, it often takes years for these trespasses to come to light.
-And the past was different.
-As Kamil, who is also a Horace Mann alum, writes of a former student who was abused, "this was 1978, a different era in terms of public awareness about sexual predators.
-Today children are taught from a young age that unwelcome touches are not O.K., not their fault and should be reported immediately.
-But at 13, Andrew hadn't heard any of those lectures.
-He didn't tell his other teachers or his parents.
-He felt too ashamed to talk about what happened."
+And the past was different in terms of public awareness about sexual predators.
+Today children are taught from a young age that unwelcome touches are not O.K., are not their fault, and should be reported immediately.

-But is it better now?
 Are the procedures and culture we cultivate to protect children enough so that we won't hear the same sad tales in 20 or 30 years?
-"The safeguards we've put in place in institutional and educational environments have done a lot to make people more aware of how adults interact with children, and to simplify reporting," says Dr. Alan Ravitz, a forensic psychiatrist at the Child Mind Institute.
+"The safeguards we've put in place in institutional and educational environments have done a lot to make people more aware of how adults interact with children, and to simplify reporting," says Dr. Alan Ravitz, a forensic psychiatrist.
 "But I think it would be naive to think they have reduced the number of predators.
 So vigilance on the part of parents, and above all the education of children on how to respond to awkward or potentially harmful situations, are still of paramount importance.
 The main strategy should be encouraging kids to talk to their parents, no matter what."